redshift-tools/redshift-csv-loader/README.md

-# CSV File Loader for Amazon Redshift database.
+# CSV File Loader for Amazon Redshift DB.
 Simple `local CSV file to Amazon-Redshift table` loader to use from Windows CLI.

 Logs upload % progress to CLI screen.